openedx/docs.openedx.org/source/community/release_notes/dogwood.rst

 `e-commerce service`_ is a Django application that manages and handles orders for product catalogs.

-For more information about how to install and set up the edX e-commerce service, configure partners and sites, add assets, and fulfill orders, see `Adding E-Commerce to the Open edX Platform (Dogwood)`_ in the *Installing, Configuring, and Running the Open edX Platform* guide.

 =========================================
 TPA Sign In Without Account Activation
 =========================================